GoPro Inc. (GPRO) – Don’t Be So Quick to Call it Dead

 GoPro Inc. (GPRO) Insider Activity

-GoPro Inc. disclosed in a document filed with the SEC on Mar 10 that Saltman Eve T. (VP, Corp/Bus Dev, GC, Sec) sold a total of 28,594 shares of the company’s common stock.
-The trade occurred on Mar 10 and was made at $9.00 per share for $0.26 million.
+GoPro Inc. disclosed in a document filed with the SEC on Mar 12 that Saltman Eve T. (VP, Corp/Bus Dev, GC, Sec) sold a total of 10,000 shares of the company’s common stock.
+The trade occurred on Mar 12 and was made at $10.00 per share for $100000.0.
 Following the transaction, the insider now directly holds 0.23 million shares of the GPRO stock.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.